 Use the Reporting web app to gather information about backup health and storage in your Code42 environment, including finding devices that require administrator action.
 The Reporting web app can identify devices that may need attention by displaying key indicators like:

 - Code42 app version

-For more information, see Viewing Device Backup Status By Using The Reporting web app.
+For more information, see View device backup status with the Reporting web app.